 Next year, the school’s highly successful JROTC program will celebrate its 100th year.
 SMBA also has impressive fine arts programs and competes in a variety of sports in the Texas Christian Athletic League.
 Christian values lie at the heart of the school’s mission; discipleship groups and bible study are a mainstay in the curriculum, and chapel services are held two times every week.

 Western Christian School in Salem, Oregon

 Housing grades K-12, Western Christian School’s curriculum is heavily centered around Christ, chapel attendance, and the Bible.
 Though each student’s spirituality is valued highly, WCS also strives to develop the student as a whole, including grooming their social, physical, academic, and emotional well-being.

 Western Christian School no longer offers on-campus boarding but still has an international program and students stay with host families.

-The school is relatively affordable.
+Since the school is relatively affordable, it may be one of the best christian boarding schools for low income families.
 During the summers, much of the school’s campus is rented out to church groups for retreats and other activities.
 This extra profit along with donations from school boosters and alumni make it possible to provide students with somewhat lower tuition costs and the ability to receive financial aid.